How can I help you?

 Panels are the basic building blocks of the Dashboard Layout control.
 They act as containers for the data to be visualized or presented.
 These panels can be positioned or resized for effective presentation of the data.

-The table below represents all the available panel properties and their corresponding functionalities.
+The table below lists the available panel properties and their corresponding functionalities.

 Positioning of panels

-The panels within the layout can be easily positioned or ordered using the row and col properties of the panels.
+Panels can be positioned or ordered using the row and col properties of the panels.
 Positioning panels will be beneficial to represent the data in any desired order.

 import { DashboardLayout } from '@syncfusion/ej2-layouts';